Macros | |

 Define to determine if code is being built for 64 bit PowerPC processors.

-If this define exists, then you are creating code that runs on a 64 bit PowerPC processor.
+If this define exists, then the code runs on a 64 bit PowerPC processor.
 The G5 Power Macintosh, Sony Playstation 3 and Microsoft XBox 360 all will have this define present.

 #define BURGER_PS1 |